panxulab/eps-Multi-Agent-Thompson-Sampling/README.md

-# Finite-Time Frequentist Regret Bounds of Multi-Agent Thompson Sampling on Sparse Hypergraphs
+# Finite-Time Frequentist Regret Bounds of Multi-Agent Thompson Sampling on Sparse Hypergraphs (ϵ-MATS)

 This repo contains code for studying multi-agent multi-armed bandit (MAMAB) problem in our work Finite-Time Frequentist Regret Bounds of Multi-Agent Thompson Sampling on Sparse Hypergraphs.
 We evaluate our proposed ϵ-MATS on several benchmark MAMAB problem.